ATaCR

 -h, --help show this help message and exit

---keys STKEYS Specify a comma-separated list of station keys for
+--keys STKEYS Specify a comma-separated list of station keys for which to perform

-which to perform the analysis.
-These must be contained
+the analysis.
+These must be contained within the station database.

-to match against those in the dictionary.
-For
+Partial keys will be used to match against those in the dictionary.

 Server Settings: